Jamaal Myers

-Jamaal Michael Anthony Myers (born 1982 or 1983) is a Canadian lawyer and politician who has been the chair of the Toronto Transit Commission (TTC) since August 11, 2023.
-Myers has represented Ward 23 Scarborough North on Toronto City Council since November 15, 2022.
+Jamaal Michael Anthony Myers (born 1982 or 1983) is a Canadian politician who has represented Ward 23 Scarborough North on Toronto City Council since the 2022 Toronto Municipal election.
+He was appointed chair of the Toronto Transit Commission on August 11, 2023.
 Before entering politics, he worked as a corporate lawyer.

 Early life and education

 Jamaal Michael Anthony Myers was born in 1982 or 1983 in Scarborough to Jamaican parents and raised in Toronto Community Housing.

 He attended the University of Western Ontario, graduating in 2006 with a bachelor's in political science, before completing a master's in comparative politics and research methodology at the London School of Economics in 2007.
-Myers earned a law degree from the New York University School of Law in 2013.
+Myers earned a Juris Doctor degree from the New York University School of Law in 2013.

 Career

 Myers was previously employed at TD Bank and was promoted to senior legal counsel in 2020, with his work focusing on environmental, social and corporate governance (ESG).

 He served as vice-chair of TAIBU Community Health Center and director of the Scarborough Business Association.
 Moreover, he was a volunteer with HousingNowTO and Scarborough Transit Action.